dexie/dexie-website/docs/MultiEntry-Index.md

 # Limitations

-* MultiEntry indexes cannot be combined with [compound indexes](/docs/Compound-Index).
+* The same property can not be marked as both MultiEntry and [compound](/docs/Compound-Index).
 The limitation lies withing indexedDB itself.
-* Of natural reasons, primary keys cannot be MultiEntry.
+* Of natural reasons, primary keys cannot be marked MultiEntry.

 # Browser limitations